Supply Chain Management Challenges All Businesses Need to Understand

 1. Advanced technology

 Sophisticated enterprise information technology now propels numerous operational functions, including supply chains.
 In fact, businesses worldwide spent around $14 billion on SCM solutions in 2018 alone, per Gartner.
 However, this rudimentary software is quickly becoming a remnant of the past due to the emergence of several new SCM technologies.
 Gartner recently highlighted some of these innovations, which include artificial intelligence software, robotic process automation, digital supply chain twinning, and blockchain.
+Furthermore, SoftwareHut breaks down the benefits of SCM software that will help boost your profits due to this technology.

 AI is particularly consequential within the SCM context, having the ability to render assistance across various essential supply chain functions, including maintenance and production planning.
 And despite the experimental aura associated with the technology, AI sees significant use today — one study from Adobe estimated that 15% of all organizations have deployed this highly advanced software.
 Robotics is also rising in popularity among organizations looking to automate select SCM processes.
 Today, there are an estimated 4,000 robotic warehouses in existence worldwide, according to analysts from ABI Research, who estimated that number will increase to 50,000 by 2025 due to an influx of more than 4 million RPA units.
 Digital supply chain twinning, which involves developing online logistics models that match physical counterparts and therefore can be used for forecasting and simulation purposes, is gaining comparable traction among SCM stakeholders.
 Blockchain is too, as many supply chain leaders consider the technology, which rose out of the cryptocurrency revolution, an ideal solution for ensuring logistics security.
 This is partially why an estimated 80% of businesses are pursuing blockchain, per PricewaterhouseCoopers.